JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ---
 layout: post
-title: "Last phase of Heyate redevelopment proposes just 15 social rented homes"
+title: Last phase of Heyate redevelopment proposes just 15 social rented homes
-subtitle: "Lendlease exceeds number of homes approved"
+subtitle: Lendlease exceeds number of homes approved
 published: false
 ---

+## Heygate estate - the endgame

-Last and final phase of Elephant Park has been submitted and the [planning documents](http://35percent.org/img/epupdatedahstrategy.pdf) show that of the 424 homes proposed in this phase (220 more than were originally approved), just 15 will be social rent.
+the submission of detailed planning application for last phase of Elephant Park has been submitted and the [planning documents](http://35percent.org/img/epupdatedahstrategy.pdf) show that of the 424 homes proposed in this phase (220 more than were originally approved), just 15 will be social rent.

+MP5 fifth and final phase.

+ The redevelopment of the Heygate estate is entering the its final stages, with

 ![](http://35percent.org/img/epark92socialrent.jpg)